linzhangUCA/3421tpl-wall_following/README.md

-# Wall Sensing
+# Wall Following
-Use the ultrasonic distance sensor to sense the wall in front of your robot.
-Code your robot's behaviors according to the distance to the wall.
-There are taped markers on the ground to help you better observe your robot's movement.
+Drive your robot to follow the wall that was used in Project 2 with the help of the [RPlidar A1](https://www.slamtec.ai/home/rplidar_a1/) sensor.

 ## Instructions:
-1. (80%) Complete `wall_sensing.py` perform the following sequential movements.

-   Initially, place the robot (distasnce sensor) 0.5 meters away from the wall.
-By starting your program, the robot should be automatically perform the following sequence.
-   1. Drive forward.
+1. (45% **On Raspberry Pi computer**) Scan the distance from your robot to the adjacent wall.
+Transmit appropriate data to Pico board using serial communication.
+2. (45% **On Pico board**) Read the data transmitted from RPi computer, spin motors with tailored speed (and direction) based on the data.
+Your robot should move forward while maintain a resonable range to the wall on only one side (either left or right, but not both).

+> Hints:
+> 1. Take a look at the range scan at about +/- 45 degrees.
-   2. (20%) Stop when distance from the robot to the wall is equal to or shorter than 0.25 meters.
+> 2. Lidar may not be able to detect anything if wall is closer than 0.3 meters.
-   3. Drive backward.
-   4. (20%) Stop when distance from the robot to the wall is equal to or greater than 1 meter.
-   5. Drive forward.
-   6. (20%) Stop when distance from the robot to the wall is equal to or shorter than 0.25 meters.
-   7. Drive backward.
-   8. (20%) Stop when distance from the robot to the wall is equal to or greater than 0.5 meters.

-> Hint: you may need to figure out a way to move your robot in straight lines.
+> 3. You can spin motors at different speed and direction.

-2. (20%) Upload a video which records the robot's back and forth movement.
+2. (10%) Upload a video which records **at least 2 cycles** of wall following.